 There are two kinds of natural energy boosters.
 Stimulants provide a quick pick me up.
 Deep energy builders generally improve overall levels of health and vitality, making it natural for your body to generate all the energy you need.

-They work by temporarily revving up your central nervous system and adrenaline release which speeds metabolism.
-They do not provide you with a source of energy.
-Instead, your body is made to pump out more fuel, like pressing harder on the gas pedal of your car.
+Stimulants work by revving up your central nervous system.
+They cause the adrenal glands to release adrenaline and speed up your metabolism.
+Your body is made to pump out more fuel, like pressing harder on the gas pedal of your car.

-You will be far better off in the long run practicing habits that build energy, along with natural healthy energy drinks containing vitamins for energy, nutritious foods, and herbs for energy.
+You will be far better off in the long run if you practice habits that build energy and take natural energy boosters that build your energy reserves.
+These include healthful food and beverages containing vitamins for energy, supplements and herbs for energy.
 This is like putting good quality gasoline in your car.
 When your body gets what it needs, you will have plenty of short and long term verve.

-Herbs act as natural energy boosters in several ways.
+Herbs act as natural energy boosters in one of two ways.
 They either act as natural stimulants and/or they help your body heal and build reserves through nutrition, toning properties, and stress-moderating constituents.

-Energy Herbs contain natural stimulants such as caffeine or other substances.
-Unlike pure stimulant products and popular, powerful unhealthy energy drinks, they work much more gently when properly used.
-Unless over-processed, they also contain anti-oxidants, other constituents, vitamins and minerals which support your health instead of just depleting it.
+Herbal stimulants contain caffeine or other substances that give you an energetic lift.
+Unlike pure stimulant products and popular, powerful unhealthy energy drinks, they work much more gently when used properly.
+Unless over-processed, they also contain anti-oxidants, healthful constituents, and nutrients which support your health instead of just depleting it.

 To support your body's energy production, the following groups of herbs can be very helpful.
 Some of these herbs also provide gentle stimulation.